samboy/ChessVariantResearch/Chess921600/README.md

 This program looks at a Double Fischer Random setup, evaluates it with Stockfish (21-ply) and tells us how balanced it is.

-If the evaluation is 0, that means the setup is perfectly evaluated.
+If the evaluation is 0, that means the setup is balanced: At Stockfish’s 12-ply evaluation, neither White nor Black have an advantage.

 For example, the seed 1772053877 gives us a 0 eval right off the bat: